 Why do you need to set the camcorder white balance?

-Well… your eyes adjust automatically to the correct color but sometimes your camcorder… needs just a little bit of help!
+Well… your eyes adjust automatically to the correct color in the scene but... sometimes... your camcorder needs just a little bit of help!

 Find out why below…!

-Well… It's different things to different people.
+It's different things to different people...
 That may sound kind of weird… But it's true!
 You'll get a different answer as to what white is if you talk to a scientist and then talk to an artist or photographer.

 It's the color black !